THE CHRONICLES OF

 -oOo-

-At the beginning of the 20th Century, it became a tradition in France to sell small bouquets of Lily of the Valley on International Labour Day (i.e. the first of May, May Day) by labour organisations free of paying sales tax for that day only as a symbol of spring.
+At the beginning of the 20th Century, a tradition grew up in France to sell small bouquets of Lily of the Valley on International Labour Day (i.e. the first of May, May Day) by labour organisations free of paying sales tax for that day only as a symbol of spring.

 I was lucky enough to work in Paris for a number of years during the 1970s.
 During this time, I remember seeing women selling small bundles of Lily of the Valley on street corners.
 When I asked was this to celebrate a special occasion, I was told that it was tradition for young men to bring their lady-loves a little bouquet of these flowers.
 No one mentioned the flower’s association with International Labour Day!
 I was working in a hospital laboratory at the time and their were a number of women working there as well.
 So I thought that it would be nice to give each one a small Nosegay of these flowers.